Not everyone is a born deal-maker, but there are strategies that all entrepreneurs can use to maximise sales.

 Is it possible to customise our product/service offer?

-Is our location at a convenient place from a customer perspective? – Jannie Rossouw, Head: Sanlam Business Market.
+Is our location a convenient place from a customer perspective? – Jannie Rossouw, Head: Sanlam Business Market.
 Read more here